Roxanne Reid

 The colourful males Augrabies flat lizard (left) and the drab female

-Look for the flat lizard from the boardwalks at the Falls.
+Look for the Broadley’s (or Augrabies) flat lizard from the boardwalks at the Falls.
 It gets its name from its flat shape, which allows it to squeeze into tight rock crevices.
 The males are bright blue or green, yellow and red, the females drab.
 Males need this colourful costume because they compete for the ladies’ attention.
 They bob their heads up and down, dance circles around the ladies and try to grab one of them by a leg or the neck to bonk her.
 Sometimes this attracts the attention of other males and results in an attempted gang-bang.
 Usually, the females simply ignore them all when they mob her in this way.
+The best time to see these aggro breeding behaviours is from August to December.

 16. Go rafting